michew9/PowerShell/ManageMsPsTools/README.md

 The script can be executed from the command line, or a friendly menu-driven.

 The following are supported options:
-- _-cleanup_ This will remove the "MipSdkRedist" and "MilestonePSTools" directories in "C:\Program Files\WindowsPowerShell\Modules"
+- _-uninstall_ This will uninstall the "MipSdkRedist" and "MilestonePSTools" directories in "C:\Program Files\WindowsPowerShell\Modules"
 - _-install_ This will download the "MipSdkRedist" and "MilestonePSTools" packages from the Windows PowerShell Gallery and place the extracted files in the "MipSdkRedist" and "MilestonePSTools" directories in "C:\Program Files\WindowsPowerShell\Modules"
+- _-download_ This will download the "MipSdkRedist" and "MilestonePSTools" package to the temporary directory on the machine
+- _-tmpdir_ Specify the location of the temporary directory on the machine (default is the %TEMP%)
 - _-logfile_ The output of this script will be appended to the specified logfile.

 ---